 A perpetual licence is the ‘traditional’ model used to purchase software.
 You pay for your software licence up-front and have the right to use it indefinitely.
 On top of the licence fee, you will have the option to pay for one-off implementation services and a support contract, which is renewed annually.

-With a subscription licencing model you pay a per user fee, either monthly or annually, which allows you to use the software during the subscription term.
-The key difference being you don’t own the software, instead you lease it.
-The subscription payment includes your software licences, access to support services and new versions of the software as they are released.
+Subscription-based software relates to a monthly or annual licencing model, allowing users to pay a per user fee.
+Customers typically pay an initial subscription upfront, and are entitled to use the software only during the subscription term, unlike a perpetual licence, allowing them to use software indefinitely.
+The subscription payment includes software licences, access to support services and new versions of the software as they are released.

 The shift from perpetual to subscription software licenses